-- A woman who rode a three-wheeled bike with her husband in the basket.
+- Ms. Piggy, a fat woman who rode a three-wheeled bike with her husband in the basket.
 She was mean to him, so Karl's dad impersonated a policeman to scare her into leaving him alone.

 - Two boys at school who both had abnormally big heads and webbed hands.
 (Karl explains that he grew up near a chemical plant.)
 They weren't related and didn't hang out together because that would be "too obvious."

 - The mother of a friend of Karl's who was obsessed with cleanliness.
 When Karl would come over to play video games, rather than let him in, she would send him around to his friend's bedroom window and he would stand outside and look in.